Nurses through the Years at Naval Hospital Cherry Point: 1968 - 1979

 |0

-This work, Nurses through the Years at Naval Hospital Cherry Point: 1968 - 1979, by Thomas Cieslak, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Nurses through the Years at Naval Hospital Cherry Point: 1968 - 1979 [Image 12 of 12], by Thomas Cieslak, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

+Nurses through the Years at Naval Hospital Cherry Point: 1968 - 1979